francescogerardomarra/its/modulo27/39_rest_hello_world.md

 - Users cannot modify their ID or other users’ data.
 - Orders cannot be updated once created (modifications happen through item additions/removals).
 - Items cannot be deleted, only modified.
-- An order’s status cannot be manually changed—it follows predefined business logic.
+- An order’s status cannot be manually changed; it follows predefined business logic.

 ## Request and Response Mappings